 Hotel Castillo Reschio

-Trip to the hills of Umbria to discover a thousand- time-old castle girdled by hectares of hills and timbers.
-Castello di Reschio pays homage to original artificer with detailed stucco moldings, sculpted gravestone fireplaces and antique workshop of art that are ubiquitous in 36 apartments and collaborative living areas.
-The proprietor and mastermind, Count Benedict, designed the new hostel and his artist woman Donna Nencia organized it with her unique trompel’oeil.
-The estate’s organic theater, stations and beehives make it possible to enjoy ranch-to- table dining at the epicure caffs Ristorante Al Castello and Il Torrino.
+Trip to the hills of Umbria to discover a thousand-time-old castle girdled by hectares of hills and timbers.
+Castello di Reschio pays homage to the original artificer with detailed stucco moldings, sculpted gravestone fireplaces, and an antique workshop of art that are ubiquitous in 36 apartments and collaborative living areas.
+The proprietor and mastermind, Count Benedict, designed the new hostel, and his artist woman Donna Nencia organized it with her unique trompel’oeil.
+The estate’s organic theater, stations, and beehives make it possible to enjoy ranch-to-table dining at the epicure caffs Ristorante Al Castello and Il Torrino.
 The ultimate is set in a converted watchtower overlooking the pool.
 The more informal Ristorante Alle Scuderie serves simple, fresh food.
-The ancient bounded basement of The Bathhouse Gym features a plunge pool, brume room, sauna and two treatment apartments inspired by Roman cataracts.
+The ancient bounded basement of The Bathhouse Gym features a plunge pool, brume room, sauna, and two treatment apartments inspired by Roman cataracts.

 Filodivino Hotel and SPA